 #> x2 1.68 2.9734 2.059

-Then, we define a function to plot the data ellipse (car::dataEllipse()) for each data frame and confidence ellipse (car::dataEllipse()) in the corresponding fitted model.
-In this figure, I specify the x, y limits for each plot so that the relative sizes of these ellipses are comparable, so that variance inflation can be assesed visually.
+Then, I define a function to plot the data ellipse (car::dataEllipse()) for each data frame and confidence ellipse (car::confidenceEllipse()) for the coefficients in the corresponding fitted model.
+In the plots in Figure 8.4, I specify the x, y limits for each plot so that the relative sizes of these ellipses are comparable, so that variance inflation can be assessed visually.

 Code